varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

 The term "bass ackwards" comes to mind.

-Cookies are also one of the main wasters of bandwidth, disabling caching by default, sending lots of cookies were they are not needed, which made many sites register separate domains for image content, to "save" bandwidth by avoiding cookies.
+Cookies are also one of the main wasters of bandwidth, disabling caching by default, sending lots of cookies where they are not needed, which made many sites register separate domains for image content, to "save" bandwidth by avoiding cookies.